Antique Clock Movement Restoration & Case Conservation and Repair Specialists.

-Below you can see a fusee movement that came into the workshop which was found after many years being stored in a dilapidated condition if you look at the photograph on the right you can see the rust oozing from the pivots.
+Below you can see the fusee movement from the above clock which came into our workshop after being stored for many years in a dilapidated condition if you look at the photograph on the right you can see the rust oozing from the pivots.

 This movement has not received any attention for at least a 100 years below you can see the pallet view.